 Undergraduate students are required to meet the following conditions while on probation to remain enrolled in the College of Arts and Sciences:

-Dismissal – Students who are dismissed from the College of Arts and Sciences can appeal their dismissal in writing within a designated period of time after their initial dismissal.
+Suspension– Students who are suspended from the College of Arts and Sciences can appeal their suspension in writing within a designated period of time after their initial dismissal.
 These students are asked to provide a detailed explanation of the circumstances that prevented them from meeting the minimum requirements of their probation and description of what will be different if they are reinstated to the College.

 Reinstatement – If an appeal is granted to a dismissed student, they are reinstated to the university.
-Most reinstated students are required to sign an academic contract outlining conditions of their reinstatement and their academic requirements for the following term.
+All reinstated students will receive a letter outlining conditions of their reinstatement and their academic requirements for the following term.

-For more information on the Academic Probation Dismissal and Appeal policy, please refer to the Office of the Registrar's Academic Policies page.
+For more information on the Academic Warning, Probation, Suspension, and Reinstatement policies, please refer to the Office of the Registrar's Academic Policies page.

 Casey 110